Service-Design-Studio/1d-final-project-summer-2024-sds-2024-team-09/README.md

 To run the relevant tests, follow these steps:
 1. **Cucumber BDD Testing**:
     - The Cucumber BDD tests are located in the `features` directory.
-This includes the feature files, step definitions, and any support files necessary for the BDD tests:
+This includes the feature files written in Gherkin, step definitions, and any support files necessary for the BDD tests:
       ```bash
       C:\Users\Asus\T5 - SDS\T5-SDS\1d-final-project-summer-2024-sds-2024-team-09\features
       ```